 My business card also prompts colleagues to refer potential clients to me even though we’d only met once at a workshop I’ve given or at a networking meeting.
 The information on the back allows the people holding the card to self-qualify or screen themselves as to whether or not they are an ideal client for me.
 It gives referral sources ways of describing what you do clearly and effectively when talking to others about you.
 It has an invitation to call, which can make all the difference between getting new clients from your card and not.

 The objective should be to have a business card that has your ideal prospect say, “Wow!
 I need you!”when they’ve read your card.
 The key is to keep it legible, but to have real Client Attractive information there, so that it works as part of your sales force, even when you’re not there to sell for yourself.
-(By the way, there’s also a copy of my own business card with all the text, front and back, in the Client Attraction Home Study System™.
+(By the way, there’s also a copy of my own business card with all the text, front and back, in the The Leveraged Business Home Study System™.
 Why reinvent the wheel when you can model what I have on my own card?)

 Ask yourself: What does my business card say to my prospects?
 How do I differentiate myself from all of my competitors with my business card alone?
 Am I actually attracting new business because of it?
 Is there a call to action, an invitation to do something specific, a compelling offer, or a point of differentiation that makes me stand out?